 Traditional data sources, such as the measurement of building occupancy through headcounts or snapshot badge data at the building entrance, have become unfit for purpose.
 Siloed and discrete data has resulted in incomplete or static moment in time snapshot of occupancy activity, causing inaccuracies in essential information relating to building occupancy levels.

-any given day, and yet traditional, siloed data sources can underreport this.
-Having access to utilization data presents a huge opportunity to drive costs savings through the decommissioning space that is not currently being occupied and optimizing the space currently within a building.
+Even at peak occupancy, around a third of the seats are empty in a typical office building on any given day, and yet traditional, siloed data sources can underreport this.
+Having access to utilization data presents a huge opportunity to drive costs savings through the decommissioning space that is not currently being occupied and optimizing the space currently within a building, bringing a more cost-effective and sustainable strategy.

 How can these developments help Workplace Strategists overcome current and future challenges ?